mr-superonion/dotfiles_server/README.md

-You can add the [.local/xbin](.local/xbin) directory to your $PATH [environment variable](https://wiki.archlinux.org/title/environment_variables) and put the files under [.config](.config) to your $HOME directory to install the scripts.
+You can add the [.local/xbin](.local/xbin) directory to your $PATH [environment variable](https://wiki.archlinux.org/title/environment_variables) and put the folder [.config](.config) to your $HOME directory to install the scripts.

 ## Job submission
 Use [this script](./.local/xbin/xsub) to submit job to the PBS or Slurm system.